 The only parties who may bring a Nevada wrongful death action are:

-- The deceased victim’s estate; and/or
+- The personal representative of the deceased person’s estate; and/or

-- significant others or fiancées,
+- significant others,

 - close friends

-Note that venues that serve alcohol may not be liable for wrongful death by selling alcohol to a victim aged 21 or older, even if the victim’s intoxication contributed to someone’s death.5
+Any one person, organization, or company can face an NRS 41.085 lawsuit in Nevada for wrongfully (“tortiously”) causing a person to die.
+Note that venues that serve alcohol may not be liable by selling alcohol to a victim aged 21 or older, even if the victim’s intoxication contributed to someone’s death.5

 - the defendant is the victim of mistaken identity